cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

          True; if the file is a directory, do not descend into it.
 If -depth is given, false; no effect.
          Because -delete implies -depth, you cannot usefully use -prune and -delete together.

+      .. option:: -exec command ; / -exec command {} +

+         Execute *command*; true if 0 status is returned.
+All following arguments to find are taken to be arguments to the *command* until an argument consisting of ';' is encountered.
+The string '{}' is replaced by the current file name being processed everywhere it occurs in the arguments to the *command*, not just in arguments where it is alone, as in some versions of find.
+Both of these constructions might need to be escaped (with a '\') or quoted to protect them from expansion by the shell.
+The specified *command* is run once for each matched file.
+The command is executed in the starting directory.
+There are unavoidable security problems surrounding use of the -exec action; you should use the -execdir option instead.

+         This variant of the -exec action runs the specified command on the selected files, but the command line is built by appending each selected file name at the end; the total number of invocations of the command will be much less than the number of matched files.
+The command line is built in much the same way that xargs builds its command lines.
+Only one instance of '{}' is allowed within the command.
+The command is executed in the starting directory.

+      .. option:: -execdir command ; / -execdir command {} +

+         Like -exec, but the specified command is run from the subdirectory containing the matched file, which is not normally the directory in which you started find.
+This a much more secure method for invoking commands, as it avoids race conditions during resolution of the paths to the matched files.
+As with the -exec action, the '+' form of -execdir will build a command line to process more than one matched file, but any given invocation of command will only list files that exist in the same subdirectory.
+If you use this option, you must ensure that your :envvar:`PATH` environment variable does not reference '.'; otherwise, an attacker can run any commands they like by leaving an appropriately-named file in a directory in which you will run -execdir.
+The same applies to having entries in :envvar:`PATH` which are empty or which are not absolute directory names.

 **EXAMPLES**

    Examples::